Southwest Chicken Lasagna

 - Once boiling, cook the lasagna noodles according to the package instructions.
 Once cooked to al dente, lay them out on a clean tea towel.

-- Meanwhile, place the Old El Paso Red Enchilada Sauce in the blender and add the cream cheese.
+- Meanwhile, place the red enchilada sauce in the blender and add the cream cheese.
 Blend until smooth.
 Pour half of the cheese sauce into the baking dish.

 - In a large bowl, mix the cooked chicken, black beans, bell peppers, garlic, 2 cups shredded cheese, scallions, and taco seasoning.
 Spread the mixture evenly over 12 lasagna noodles.
 Roll each noodle, tucking bits back into the rolls if they fall out.
 Place the rolls in the baking dish.
 Once all the rolls are in the dish, pour the remaining sauce over the top.